The Blueprint for Monmouth Beach

 First incorporated in the Spring of 1871, the Monmouth Beach Association is largely credited with developing the borough that we know today.

-This syndicate, which owned most of the land between North Long Branch and Sea Bright, sought an “uncommon exclusiveness,” according to an 1878 New York Times report, noting the location as “an aristocratic colony, with aristocratic cottages, inhabited by aristocratic people.”
+This syndicate, which owned most of the land between North Long Branch and Sea Bright, sought to create a community of “uncommon exclusiveness,” according to an 1878 New York Times report, noting the location as “an aristocratic colony, with aristocratic cottages, inhabited by aristocratic people.”

 The association had acquired the land that now encompasses Monmouth Beach from Dr. Arthur V. Conover, who called his property “The Sea-View Farm.”
 The Freehold physician had bought the tract for $5 an acre in 1865 from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell.